Blue Spring (film): Plot

 At Asashi High, a run-down high school for boys, Kujo, Aoki, Yukio, Yoshimura, and Ota are a gang of school friends lost in apathy and dissatisfaction.
 They are aware their future offers limited options.
 Even most teachers have already written them off as a lost cause.

 Kujo's gang is part of the school's illegal society, which is controlled through a rooftop game as a test of courage: the Clapping Game.
 Whoever wins the game gets to be the society's leader, and rules all gangs throughout Asahi High.
 No teacher can stand up to this society.

 After a round of the Clapping Game, Kujo wins the leadership role, which excites his best friend Aoki, who wants Kujo to dominate the school through the use of casual violence.
 However, Kujo passively resists doing this.

 Aoki eventually realizes his best friend only took part in the Clapping Game to pass the time, and that Kujo never wanted to be the school's leader.
 Devastated, he challenges Kujo for his leadership, and loses.

-As Aoki becomes disillusioned, alienated and hostile toward Kujo, friends around them slowly fall apart, bringing their school to a series of mini violent climaxes.
+As Aoki becomes disillusioned, alienated and hostile toward Kujo, friendships around them slowly fall apart, leading to a series of violent altercations within the school.